sebschu/cds-detector/README.md

 Note that the audio files has to be a mono 16-bit wave file with 16khz sample rate.
 You can use tools like [sox](http://sox.sourceforge.net/) to convert the audio, if necessary.

+The pipeline writes the annotations to the file AUDION_NAME_cds.txt.